The best places to visit in Corfu, Greece

 Barbati, Corfu Island

-Barbati is a beautiful resort located on the northeast coast of the island of Corfu in Greece.
-It boasts stunning views of the Ionian Sea and is surrounded by lush green hills.
-The beach at Barbati is long and sandy, with crystal clear waters that are perfect for swimming, sunbathing, and water sports.
-The resort offers a variety of accommodations, including hotels, villas, and apartments, as well as restaurants, bars, and shops.
-Visitors can also explore the nearby villages, go on scenic hikes, or take a boat trip to nearby islands.
-With its natural beauty and warm hospitality, Barbati is an ideal destination for a relaxing and memorable holiday.
+Barbati is a beautiful resort located on the northeastern coast of the island, 20 km from Corfu Town.
+It has stunning views of the Ionian Sea and is surrounded by lush green hills.
+Barbati’s long sandy and pebble beach with crystal clear water is perfect for swimming, sunbathing, and water sports.
+The resort offers a variety of restaurants, tavernas, bars, beach bars, and shops.
+Visitors can also explore nearby villages, go on scenic hikes, or take a boat ride to nearby islands.
+With its natural beauty and warm hospitality, Barbati is an ideal destination for a relaxing and memorable vacation.

 Kalami, Corfu Island

 Kalami is a picturesque seaside village located on the northeast coast of Corfu.
-It is well-known as the place where the British author Lawrence Durrell lived for a period of time, and where he wrote his book “Prospero’s Cell”, which is about his time in Corfu.
+It is well-known as the place where the British author Lawrence Durrell lived for a period, and where he wrote his book “Prospero’s Cell”, which is about his time in Corfu.

-Today, Kalami is a popular tourist destination, with a number of hotels and resorts offering accommodation to visitors.
+Today, Kalami is a popular tourist destination, with several hotels and resorts offering accommodation to visitors.
 The resort of Kalami is particularly popular with families and couples, who come to enjoy the beautiful beaches, clear waters, and stunning scenery of the area.
 There are several charming tavernas and restaurants where you can sample traditional Greek cuisine, as well as a range of shops and other amenities.
-There are also a number of historic sites and cultural attractions in the surrounding area, such as the nearby monastery of Pantokrator, which is well worth a visit.
+There are also some historic sites and cultural attractions in the surrounding area, such as the nearby monastery of Pantokrator, which is well worth a visit.

 Kassiopi, Corfu Island